carbonplan/research/articles/forest-offsets-explainer/faq.md

 We are well aware that the FIA database is mutable over time.
 CarbonPlan’s academic collaborators have published widely on the use of FIA data in forest ecology applications in journals such as [Science](https://dx.doi.org/10.1126/science.aab1833), [Nature Climate Change](https://dx.doi.org/10.1038/s41558-020-00919-1), [Proceedings of the National Academy of Sciences](https://dx.doi.org/10.1073%2Fpnas.1917521117), and [New Phytologist](https://dx.doi.org/10.1111/nph.13477).
 Several of these publications also included U.S. Forest Service researchers who work on the FIA program.
 In our new work, we also relied on the peer-reviewed [rFIA software package](https://www.fs.fed.us/nrs/pubs/jrnl/2020/nrs_2020_stanke_001.pdf), which was developed by forest ecologists and statisticians with co-authors from the U.S. Forest Service.

-Drawing on this collective knowledge and experience, our team designed multiple methodological safeguards to ensure that our results are robust:
+Drawing on this collective knowledge and experience, our team designed multiple methodological safeguards to ensure that our results are robust (described in extended methods, page 9):

 > As outlined in the Brief methods and described in detail below, these small
 > differences are highly unlikely to influence our analysis of over- or under-